 Bottom line: Corporate Coaching is about creating the opportunity to learn, practice, and ultimately grow within a safe, respectful, and professional environment.

 CEOs and managers with a vision for the future must realize that good intentions are not enough.
-To survive, they must take action to invest in sound training that can give their leaders the much-needed tools to operate as transformational coaches – making a difference in the workplace that translates into long-term success for their organization.
+To survive, they must take action; invest in sound training that can give their leaders the much-needed tools to operate as transformational coaches.
+They are charged with making a difference in the workplace that translates into long-term success for their organization.

-- In a survey of over 4000 organizations by the International Coach Federation and Linkage, Inc., companies reported that the ROI for Corporate Coaching included improved performance for individuals and higher profits and an increased competitive edge for the company.
+- In a survey of over 4000 organizations by the International Coach Federation and Linkage, Inc., companies reported that the ROI for Corporate Coaching included:

-- Coaching those targeted for growth within an organization is shown to be an effective method of personal and professional development – a method for developing and retaining high potential individuals.
+- Coaching those targeted for growth within an organization is shown to be an effective method of:

 If you’re ready to successfully overcome challenges, make an impact by offering your company’s known leaders the opportunity to become a Certified Corporate Coach.